 Cheaper cuts of meat are almost always meats that have the least amount of work involved.
 Unlike boneless, skinless chicken breasts, a leg quarter doesn't require nearly as much work to cut off the whole.
 Therefore the cost is lower as there is less expense involved in the prep.

-If you tried this Instant Pot Chicken Quarters, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried these Instant Pot Chicken Quarters, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe